AKA a walk round the shop as requested by our followers. Here’s some wider pics of our retail store and bike showroom.

 Another”never noticed that before” moment.
 The Felt Compulsion 50 has colour coded detailing on the finishing kit and even on the fork.
 I never noticed that before.
 I really should try opening my eyes a bit more.

 Not many of these left.
-2014 Sensa Dura speed machine.
+2014 Sensa Dura (this is an old post and the linked content no longer exists) speed machine.
 For time trials and triathlons.
 We’ve put some deep section Supra wheels on this display bike, just to make it look even faster.
 A very capable fast bike for well under £2k.

 Bags of OTE